GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 MARK: On Slack.

-FRANCESC: On Slack, there is a channel called Podcast, which is part of the Google Cloud Platform community.
+FRANCESC: On Slack, there is a channel called Podcast, which is part of the Google Cloud community.

 MARK: Excellent.
 And I think the last one I think I'm missing is on Twitter.